Measure and integration on Boolean algebras of regular open subsets in a topological space: Regular open algebras and contents

-A {\dfn probability charge} on $\gB\!\ga(\sS)$ is a function $\nu:\gB\!\ga(\sS)\into[0,1]$ such that (1) $\nu[\sS]=1$ and (2) $\nu[\sA\disj\sB]=\nu[\sA]+\nu[\sB]$ for any disjoint $\sA,\sB\in \gB\!\ga(\sS)$.
-Let us say that $\nu$ is a {\dfn residual charge} if, furthermore, $\nu[\sM]=0$ for all $\sM\in\gM(\sS)$.
-Recall that a topological space $\sS$ is a {\dfn Baire space} if the intersection of any countable family of open dense sets is dense.
+A topological space $\sS$ is a {\dfn Baire space} if the intersection of any countable family of open dense sets is dense.
 In particular, any locally compact Hausdorff space is Baire, and any completely metrizable space is Baire \cite[Corollary 25.4]{Willard}.

-The next result says that credences have a particularly nice representation on Baire spaces.\footnote{We are grateful to Robert Furber for pointing out this result to us.}
+\Proposition{ } { Let $\sS$ be a Baire space.
+Then there is a bijective correspondence between the contents on $\gR(\sS)$ and the residual charges on $\Borel(\sS)$.
+To be precise, if $\nu$ is a residual charge on $\Borel(\sS)$, then we get a content by restricting $\nu$ to $\gR(\sS)$.
+Every content arises in this fashion, and no two residual charges produce the same content. }

+In fact, Proposition \ref{residual.Borel.charge} is a special case of a more general result.\footnote{We are grateful to Robert Furber for pointing out this result to us.} A subset $\sB\subseteq\sS$ has the {\dfn Baire property} if $\sB=\sO\symdif \sM$ for some open $\sO\subseteq\sS$ and meager $\sM\subseteq\sS$.
+Let $\gB\!\ga(\sS)$ be the collection of all subsets with the Baire property; then $\gB\!\ga(\sS)$ is a sigma-algebra under the standard set-theoretic operations.\footnote{Note that $\gB\!\ga(\sS)$ is completely unrelated to the Baire sigma-algebra.}